 MD: While it is aspirational to believe that meritocracy is the determiner of criteria for leadership roles, there are multiple paths to top executive leadership positions, and women could focus their efforts on roles that lead to those paths.
 Reach out to women leaders and start a conversation.

 LS: Be certain that you work for a company that demonstrates the willingness to empower and to grow their employees.
 Consistently hold yourself (and others) to high standards.
 Focus on how you can make a difference to impact others.
 Stay out of drama and don’t ever tear people down.
 Finally, the best leaders are anything but self-serving.
 When you demonstrate how what you bring to the table impacts the company, the employees and the clients in a positive way consistently through measurable success and track records, you will have the greatest level of personal and professional satisfaction.
 And when you’re satisfied in your job, amazing things happen.

-Title Alliance, Ltd., an employee-owned family of full-service title insurance and escrow agencies, is excited to announce their new office in Yuma, Arizona.
-Title Alliance will
+Back Title Alliance, Ltd., an employee-owned family of full-service title insurance and escrow agencies, is excited to announce their new office in Yuma, Arizona.
+Title Alliance

 Title Alliance, Ltd., a full-service title insurance agency offering a complete range of title and escrow services, announced 44.2% of the company is owned by its team members through the company’s ESOP trust.